The Three Rs

 Animal Welfare Principles for research, testing and teaching

-The Three Rs — replacement, reduction and refinement — were first introduced by the authors Russell and Burch in their 1959 book, The Principles of Humane Experimental Technique (available through the Johns Hopkins Alt Web website).
+The Three Rs — replacement, reduction and refinement — were first introduced by the authors Russell and Burch in their 1959 book, The Principles of Humane Experimental Technique (available through the Johns Hopkins Alt Web website and the abridged version on the norecopa website).
 Since then these ideas have become fundamental principles in the area of animal welfare for research, testing and teaching.

 Replacement